 A singing round is a musical form where multiple voices sing the same melody but begin at different times, creating harmony through the overlapping.
 For example, when the first person finishes the song and starts again, the second person who started later also reaches the beginning and restarts.
 Popular examples include "Row, Row, Row Your Boat" and "Frère Jacques."

-9 days ago, Minisink Valley School District
+about 2 months ago, Minisink Valley School District

 students and teacher